VidhyaSri7/Multi-Language-newsletter/README.md

 # Multi-Language Voice Newsletter System (AWS)

-A serverless application that allows users to subscribe to newsletters and receive multi-language voice-based audio content via email.
+The Multi-language Newsletter is a web application designed to create, manage, and send newsletters in multiple languages.
+It allows users to subscribe to newsletters based on their language preference and receive personalized content via email.

 ## Features
 - Multi-language text-to-speech using Amazon Polly